wndrlxx/ca-trademarks-data-pipeline/README.md

 ### GCP Setup

+1. Decide on a project name and set it as the `$PROJECT_ID` environment variable.
+    ```shell copy
+    export PROJECT_ID={{YOUR_PROJECT_NAME}}
+    echo $PROJECT_ID
+    ```
 1. Create a new gcloud [named configuration](https://cloud.google.com/sdk/gcloud/reference/config/configurations/create) and activate it.
-Decide on a project name, which we will refer to as `PROJECT_ID` in later steps.
     ```shell copy
-    gcloud config configuration create PROJECT_ID
+    gcloud config configuration create $PROJECT_ID
-    gcloud config configurations activate PROJECT_ID
+    gcloud config configurations activate $PROJECT_ID
     gcloud config set account YOUR_GCP_EMAIL
     ```
-1. Create a new project using the `PROJECT_ID`.
+1. Create a new project.
     ```shell copy
-    gcloud projects create PROJECT_ID
+    gcloud projects create $PROJECT_ID
-    gcloud config set project PROJECT_ID
+    gcloud config set project $PROJECT_ID
     ```
     If a `WARNING` is returned, you may need to set the [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials)
     quota project.

     ```shell copy
-    gcloud auth application-default set-quota-project PROJECT_ID
+    gcloud auth application-default set-quota-project $PROJECT_ID
     ```
 1. Verify the new configuration is active with the expected project and account.
     ```shell copy
     gcloud config configurations list
     ```
-1. Link a billing account to the project.️
+1. Link a billing account to the project.️ To see a list of your billing accounts, run:

     ***This command is in beta and might change without notice.*** Alternatively, you can enable the project's billing account using the Google Cloud Console [web interface](https://cloud.google.com/billing/docs/how-to/modify-project#how-to-enable-billing).
     ```shell copy
     gcloud beta billing accounts list
+    ```

-     # Note the ACCOUNT_ID of the billing account you want to use
+    Make note of the `ACCOUNT_ID` of the billing account you want to use from the returned output and link the project to it.
+    ```shell copy
-     gcloud beta billing projects link PROJECT_ID --billing-account ACCOUNT_ID
+    gcloud beta billing projects link $PROJECT_ID --billing-account ACCOUNT_ID
     ```
 1. Create a new service account and make note of the `EMAIL`.
 This will be referred to as `SERVICE_ACCOUNT_EMAIL` in the next step.
     ```shell copy
     gcloud iam service-accounts create owner-sa --display-name="DELETE ME LATER"